tdulcet/Remote-Servers-Status/README.md

 This script can be run manually to check the state of one or more remote servers.

-Requires Bash 4.4 and the curl, netcat, ping, dig, delv, whois and openssl commands, which are included on most Linux distributions.
+Requires at least Bash 4.4 and the curl, netcat, ping, dig, delv, whois and openssl commands, which are included on most Linux distributions.

 1. Make sure the required commands above are installed.
 On the Raspberry Pi, run: `sudo apt-get update` and `sudo apt-get install netcat dnsutils bind9 whois`.
 2. Create a directory for the script and CD into that directory.
 Run: `mkdir status` and `cd status`.